 In most LGS cases, there is no family history of the disorder.
 A family history of epilepsy has been observed in up to 30 percent of people with LGS.

-LGS can also develop from other epilepsy syndromes, such as West syndrome or Ohtahara syndrome.
+LGS can also develop from other epilepsy syndromes, such as infantile spasms or Ohtahara syndrome.
 When the cause is unknown, LGS is classified as cryptogenic.
 In 25 percent of people with LGS, no cause can be found.

 The antiseizure medication valproic acid (Depakene) is considered the first-line monotherapy for LGS in children and adults because it is effective against a wide spectrum of seizures.
 Clonazepam (Klonopin) is another effective first-line AED, but side effects can limit its usefulness over time.